 - Exceptions: In Java, exceptions are represented by classes that extend the

-class or one of its subclasses.
+Throwableclass or one of its subclasses.
 There are two types of exceptions: checked exceptions and unchecked exceptions.
 Checked exceptions are required to be declared or handled by the code, while unchecked exceptions (also known as runtime exceptions) do not require explicit handling. - try-catch-finally: The

-block contains code that is always executed, regardless of whether an exception occurs or not.
+try-catch-finallyblock is used to handle exceptions in Java.
+Thetryblock contains the code that may throw an exception.
+Thecatchblock catches and handles the exception if it occurs.
+Thefinallyblock contains code that is always executed, regardless of whether an exception occurs or not.
 It is used for cleanup and resource release.

 1 2 3 4 5 6 7 8 9 |